 Nothing in all this appealed to me more than the information that the white people everywhere encouraged the Negroes to buy and own property.
-Surely nothing binds a man to the general weliare of a community more than to tie up his interest there in a piece of property, no matter what kind it may be.
+Surely nothing binds a man to the general welfare of a community more than to tie up his interest there in a piece of property, no matter what kind it may be.
 That so large a proportion own their homes, that the most of those renting rented from Negro landlords, that the southern part of Durham was inhabited almost entirely by colored people, and that Negro possessions in the city amounted to one million dollars, was the key that unlocked for me much of the mystery of prosperity and good feeling between the two races.
-Two or three far-sighted white men had encouraged some few struggling Negroes to invest in a piece of property.
-The influence spread itself until out of men whose spirit was comparatively indifferent to their surroundings have been molded patriotic, law-abiding loyal, black citizens.
+Two or three farsighted white men had encouraged some few struggling Negroes to invest in a piece of property.
+The influence spread itself until out of men whose spirit was comparatively indifferent to their surroundings have been molded loyal, patriotic, law-abiding black citizens.

-I found as a result of an interview with several of the white men of the town that the good opinion of the colored men was growing more and more gen-Mr. W. T. Bost, the city editor of eral. the Durham Herald, spoke in the highest terms of the general thriftiness of the colored people.
-Mr. Bost, as it happened, had lived in a number of other cities in the State and it was his experience that the Negroes at Durham were more lawabiding than in any other city in which he had lived.
+I found as a result of an interview with several of the white men of the town that the good opinion of the colored men was growing more and more general.
+Mr. W. T. Bost, the city editor of the Durham Herald, spoke in the highest terms of the general thriftiness of the colored people.
+Mr. Bost, as it happened, had lived in a number of other cities in the State and it was his experience that the Negroes at Durham were more law-abiding than in any other city in which he had lived.
 There was also less vagrancy here than in any other city.
-And indeed this might well be, for at the very moment of this interview, Mr. J. F. Freeland, chief of police, was making an active canvass among the colored ministers and others of influence to assist him in a movement to improve further the condition of the lower class of colored peo-But to continue with Mr. Bost, the ple. city editor said that it made no difference in Durham when it came to business.
-"Fitzgerald," he continued. "makes better brick than any other man in town; therefore the people buy Fitzgerald's brick.
+And indeed this might well be, for at the very moment of this interview, Mr. J. F. Freeland, chief of police, was making an active canvass among the colored ministers and others of influence to assist him in a movement to improve further the condition of the lower class of colored people.
+But to continue with Mr. Bost, the city editor said that it made no difference in Durham when it came to business.
+"Fitzgerald," he continued, "makes better brick than any other man in town; therefore the people buy Fitzgerald's brick.
 The Whitted Graded School makes the best furniture in town and so it is always in demand at a good price."

 Major W. A. Guthrie, one of the leading lawyers of the city, stated that there was a better feeling between the races than in any other city in the State.
 "Conditions here," he declared, "are pleasing to both races.
-The whites have learned that it pays the town to have educated ministers and teachers and such colored business men as John Merrick."
-Major Guthrie, it may be said here, was for a number of years chairman of the City School Board.
-Some thirty years ago, on the day that, as chairman of the board, he selected the spot on which to erect the Whitted Graded School, a race riot was taking place in a nearby town.
-Major Guthrie said to the other members of the board, "I think it is better to buy land and build a schoolhouse for the Negroes than to shoot them down."
-Thirty years of experience has proved that he was correct.
+The whites have learned that it pays the town to have educated

+Tuskegee, Ala.